jpmckinney/pupa-ruby/README.md

     CPUPROFILE=/tmp/PROFILE_NAME RUBYOPT="-r`gem which perftools | tail -1`" ruby script.rb

-You may want to set the `CPUPROFILE_REALTIME=1` flag; however, it seems to change the behavior of the `json-schema` gem, for whatever reason.
+You may want to set the `CPUPROFILE_REALTIME=1` flag; however, it seems to interfere with HTTP requests, for whatever reason.

 [perftools.rb](https://github.com/tmm1/perftools.rb) has several output formats.
 If your code is straight-forward, you can draw a graph (changing `/tmp/PROFILE_NAME` and `/tmp/PROFILE_NAME.pdf` as appropriate):